getodk/docs/docs/central-submissions.rst

 Any filter you apply to the submission table also applies to the download button.
 To work with your data, you can download it from Central.
 Right now, you can do this in one of two ways:

 1. The **CSV Download** option will get you a :file:`.zip` file containing one or more :file:`.csv` tables, along with any multimedia submitted to the form.
 This is a good option if you already have custom tools you wish to use, or you want to import it into an offline analysis tool like SPSS or Stata.
-2. The **OData connector** allows you connect a live representation of the data to OData-capable tools like Microsoft Excel, Microsoft Power BI, Tableau, SAP, and others.
+2. The **OData connector** allows you connect a live representation of the data to OData-capable tools like Microsoft Power BI, Microsoft Excel, Tableau, and others.
 This option has some advantages: the data is transferred more richly to maintain more data format information, and the feed is always live, meaning any analysis or reports you perform in your tool over an OData connection can be easily refreshed as more submissions come in.

 When the rows of the table have been filtered in any way, that filter also applies to the downloads.
 This makes it possible to download partial sections of your data at once.